 Nathalie Römer

-Hi, I'm PhD student at Leibniz University Hannover.
+Hi, I'm a Post-Doctoral Researcher and Lab Manager at WU Vienna University of Economics and Business.
 I use empirical methods to study distortions in the generation and evaluation of innovative ideas, focusing on diversity and gender bias.
 I employ innovative experimental designs in large-scale experiments.
 My research offers guidance for organizations and policy makers on designing incentives and decision-making processes to foster innovation.

 Download CV